icssc/docs/content/docs/about/antalmanac/merge.md

 ## The Foundation: Two Great Planning Apps

-Since its founding in 2018, AntAlmanac has been the go-to application for tens of thousands of students to plan their courses every quarter.
+Since its founding in 2018, AntAlmanac has been the go-to application for tens of thousands of students to schedule their courses every quarter.

 Seeing that additional course information, such as reviews, past quarter offerings, and long-term course planning were previously fragmented across various official and unofficial resources, PeterPortal emerged in 2020 as a new home for all UCI course and instructor information.

-Both the AntAlmanac (Scheduler) and PeterPortal (Planner) platform have evolved over the past few years to become the best tools our campus offers for setting up individuals to succeed academically, as we allow students to enter in courses/exams they've already taken, plan out every quarter at UCI, and create schedules for each term.
+Both the AntAlmanac (Scheduler) and PeterPortal (Planner) platforms have evolved over the past few years to become the best tools our campus offers for setting up individuals to succeed academically, as we allow students to enter in courses/exams they've already taken, plan out every quarter at UCI, and create schedules for each term.